 First, he called his friend, Detective Mike Bender, in Orange County who gave him a number to call.
 At 9:30 a.m. on New Year’s Day, Adam Siplyak called the police.

 Attorney Carlos: Adam Siplyak Is A Liar

 On cross-examination, Marc Carlos jumped right into Adam’s guilty plea of stalking his ex-girlfriend, Kristi, and making criminal threats.
 When Carlos stated Adam sent threatening texts to Kristi, Adam would not agree, saying instead he forget he sent them as he sent so many texts.
-When Adam testified, he tells the truth, Carlos pounced.
+When Adam testified he tells the truth, Carlos pounced.
 “Really?
 Did you tell the truth in your stalking case?”
 Carlos pointed out Adam told a detective he didn’t threaten Kristi.
-Carlos then read the profanity leaden texts, which included, “You deserve to die,” he was going to slit her boyfriend’s throat, and he was going to staple the restraining order to her forehead.
-Carlos read on, but no matter how violent the words, Adam clung to his testimony that he told the truth as he didn’t recall sending threatening texts.
+Carlos then read the violent, profanity leaden texts, which included, “You deserve to die,” “I’m going to cut his throat and beat the fuck out of you,” and he was going to staple the restraining order to her forehead.
+On and on read Carlos, but no matter how violent the words, Adam clung to his testimony that he told the truth as he didn’t recall sending threatening texts.

 Carlos moved on to Adam’s relationship with Jade.
 Adam admitted he wanted to have sex with her when they reconnected.
 He tried while they were in Mexico, but she rejected him.
 When she reached out to him on December 31st, he thought “he might get lucky.”